 Remote Notarization Extended in New York

-The use of remote notarization in New York state has been extended through February 22, 2021 by Executive Order No. 202.91.
-Under the executive order, New York’s Governor Andrew Cuomo authorized the use of audio-video technology to conduct a notarization, under the following conditions:
+The use of remote notarization in New York state has been extended through September 4, 2020 by Executive Order No. 202.55 and Executive Order No. 202.55.1.
+Under the executive orders, New York’s Governor Andrew Cuomo authorized the use of audio-video technology to conduct a notarization, under the following conditions:

 - The signer must present a copy of a valid photo ID to the notary during the video call, unless the signer is known to the notary;